Do you need a business checking account for a small business loan?

 How does a business checking account work?

-A business checking account allows for payments to be made from the business.
-It also enables many transactions, such as paying employees and vendors, managing business transactions and providing a source of truth for accounting and filing taxes.
-The business bank account also facilitates ACH transfers and wire transfers for larger transactions.
+A business checking account helps a business receive revenue and allows for payments to be made directly from the business.
+It enables many transactions, such as paying employees and vendors, managing business inflow and outflow and enabling ACH or wire transfers for larger transactions.

-Some business banking accounts also come with additional perks, such as sign-on bonuses for meeting spending requirements or employee debit cards with preset spending limits.
 You can also find interest-bearing business checking accounts, allowing you to earn money on your available balance.
 Interest-bearing checking accounts may not earn interest rates as high as business savings accounts.
 But they can help you maximize earnings on both your checking and savings.

 Business checking account vs. personal checking account